tsunrise/delayed-hits/README.md

 ## Setup

 1. Install Rust by following the instructions at <https://rustup.rs/>.
 The code is tested with rustc 1.78.0 (9b00956e5 2024-04-29) and is platform-independent.

+    Note: If the code does not compile in future versions of Rust, it's highly likely that the `npy` crate used by `proj-toy-cdn` is not compatible.
+You can try to remove the `npy` dependency: we use this dependency to generate `.npy` files for plotting the results.
+You can safely remove the corresponding code without affecting the core functionality.

 2. To download the network trace using the script, make sure at least one of `aria2c`, `wget`, `curl` is in your path.
 In ubuntu, you can install `aria2c` by running

 ```sh